rob-blackbourn/jetblack-wasi-marshalling/README.md

 The
 [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)
-family of objects provide transparant interoperability between Javascript and WebAssembly.
+family of objects provide transparent interoperability between Javascript and WebAssembly.
 Rather than copying values (as with `ArrayType`) we can simply pass a `TypedArray` via `TypedArrayType".
 The prototype fot the above functions would look like this: